-July 2018: ASHM has developed the evidence-based Guide for Clinicians and other Healthcare Providers to discuss Undetectable = Untransmittable (U=U) to inform clinicians and other healthcare service providers and better equip them to discuss with their patients how antiretroviral treatment (ART) for people living with HIV prevents onward sexual transmission of HIV to their partners and the issues that are relevant to this issue.
+In July 2018, ASHM developed the evidence-based Guide for Clinicians and other Healthcare Providers to discuss Undetectable = Untransmittable (U=U) to inform clinicians and other healthcare service providers and better equip them to discuss with their patients how antiretroviral treatment (ART) for people living with HIV prevents onward sexual transmission of HIV to their partners and the issues that are relevant to this issue.
+It was first launched as part of a pre-conference to the 2018 International AIDS Conference in Amsterdam where the concept of U=U featured strongly in the conference discourse.

 U=U is a health equity initiative led by the Prevention Access Campaign – supported by prominent and international community, clinical and research advocates including WHO, UNAIDS, US CDC & NIH as well as ASHM – to raise awareness of the evidence which makes it clear that for people who take ART daily as prescribed and achieve and maintain an undetectable viral load, there is effectively no risk1 of sexually transmitting the virus to an HIV-negative partner.